19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Drawing up of order

 99\.
-Where an order (whether to show cause or absolute) has been made by the court upon an application under section 98 and the order has not been drawn up by the applicant within one week after it was made, the Society may cause the order to be drawn up, and all future proceedings thereon shall be taken as if the application had been made by the Society.
+Where an order (whether an order to show cause or a final order) has been made by the court upon an application under section 98 and the order has not been drawn up by the applicant within one week after it was made, the Society may cause the order to be drawn up, and all future proceedings thereon shall be taken as if the application had been made by the Society.

 [42/2005 wef 01/01/2006]